 Nurture and Prune the Peony Plants:

 - The first step for spring care is to clear away any debris or mulch around the peony shoots.
 They need to overcome the shortage of sunlight that happened during winter.

 - Hand weed the root area first.
 If you want to use herbicide, use a pre-emergent one.
-But only do this after hand weeding when the shoots are minimum 15 cm in height.
+But only do this after hand weeding when the shoots are a minimum of 15 cm in height.

-- You may need to use fertilizers to maximize the productivity.
+- You may need to use fertilizers to maximize productivity.
 Sometimes, heavy rainfall or snowfall can take away valuable nutrients from the soil.
 In these cases, you can slow release 5-10-10 or 10-20-20 of low nitrogen fertilizer.
 Release the fertilizer 6 to 18 inches inside the soil for best results.
-Try not to spray fertilizer too close to the crown of the plants, otherwise it can cause burn.
+Try not to spray fertilizer too close to the crown of the plants, otherwise, it can cause a burn.

-- For herbaceous peonies, cut them all the way to the ground at the end of the growing season and leave 4 to 6 inches of stem in case of Itoh plants.
-In case of tree peonies, remove the suckers from the center of the shrub to enhance better air circulation. try not to cut back unless they grow out again.
+- For herbaceous peonies, cut them all the way to the ground at the end of the growing season and leave 4 to 6 inches of stem in the case of Itoh plants.
+In the case of tree peonies, remove the suckers from the center of the shrub to enhance better air circulation. try not to cut back unless they grow out again.